Port7Alliance

 Port7Alliance was a North American hacker group responsible for production of the internet based magazine Radical Future.
-Radical Future's presence as an electronic magazine was of cultural significance to the online American hacker community.
+Radical Future's presence as an online magazine was of cultural significance to the online American hacker community.
 The e-zine was freely distributed online as an Adobe Acrobat PDF file and consisted of five issues.

 History

 Port7Alliance was thought of by a 14-year-old computer enthusiast named Darien, on January 13, 2001 after watching an IBM commercial featuring Avery Brooks.
 Avery Brooks explains the definition of an epiphany in the commercial.

 Darien then took on the hacker handle of 'Epiphany'.
 To promote the Port7alliance, Epiphany wrote his own manifesto concerning the significance of the term computer hacker.
 The manifesto, simply titled Epiphany has been archived by textfiles.com.